TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

 ## What you get

 - A `binary_sensor` that turns on when the weighted share of agreeing signals reaches your threshold.
-- Each signal carries its own weight and its own idea of what counts as agreement.
+- Each signal carries its own weight and its own idea of what counts as agreement, by text match or by number.
-- Signals that go unavailable drop out of the sum instead of dragging the score down.
+- A per-signal say in what an unavailable reading means: ignore it, treat it as agreeing, or treat it as disagreeing.
 - A `required` flag for any signal that should act as a hard gate.
 - Attributes that show the running score and name exactly which signals are helping and which are holding it back.

 ## How the scoring works

-Each signal carries a weight and a state that counts as agreement.
+Each signal carries a weight and a rule for what counts as agreement.
 The sensor looks at every signal that is currently available, adds up the weight of the ones that agree, and divides by the total weight of all the available ones.
 When that share reaches your threshold, it turns on.

 The word available is doing real work there.
-If a signal goes unavailable or unknown, it drops out of both the top and the bottom of the sum, so a dead sensor lowers the bar to clear rather than counting as a vote against.
-The signals still reporting decide it between themselves.
+By default, if a signal goes unavailable or unknown it drops out of both the top and the bottom of the sum, so a dead sensor lowers the bar to clear rather than counting as a vote against.
+You can override that per signal, telling one to count as agreeing or as disagreeing while it is out.
+More on that below.

 One signal can be promoted to a hard gate with the `required` flag.
 If a required signal is available and does not agree, the sensor is off, whatever weight the rest pile up in favour.
 Mark a settled door required and an open door keeps the answer off no matter what the bedroom says.